Best 9 Proven Ways to Recover From Narcissistic Abuse: You’re a Badass!

 A healthy boundary helps protect you from being manipulated by narcissistic people who have a lack of empathy.
 Narcissists believe they are better than other people and have a strong sense of entitlement, which makes them think that it is okay to harm others for their own purposes.

-They will use anyone who gives them what they want without care for how you feel.
+They will use anyone who gives them what they want without caring for how you feel.
 In order to recover from narcissistic abuse, you need to know your boundaries so you can set limits with narcissistic bullies.

 Setting your boundaries helps you regain a sense of control over what happens to you by making it clear that there is only so much hurtful behavior that you are willing to tolerate or better yet have zero tolerance for.